truatlas/linux/README.md

    HTTP(s)/TCP/Ping/DNS Record/Push/Steam Game Server/Docker
    Can send messages to Telegram, Discord, Gotify, Slack, Pushover, Email (SMTP)

 4. OpenTofu is a fork of Terraform that is open source, community-driven, and managed by the Linux Foundation.

+5. **Ventoy** is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files